halpdesk/parseit/readme.md

 ## Introduction

+This project started for a university project (linguistics, statistical analysis and machine learning).
+It has a small wrapper written above PRAW to scrape a set of chosen subreddits and store submissions and comments, along witht their score (no other data).

+Why reddit?

 Reddit is the 17th most popular web site as of August 30, 2020 according to Alexa^[https://www.alexa.com/siteinfo/reddit.com], with above 430 million monthly active users according to Oberlog^[https://www.oberlo.com/blog/reddit-statistics].
 As such, it should serve well as a corpus in various lunguistical fields (written down as keywords below).

 ```json
 Keywords:
 language structure, mophology, synctactic structure,
 semantics, pragmatics, secondary language usage,
 grammatics, sociolinguistics, language technology.
 ```

-This project aims to scrape a set of chosen subreddits and parse the content (mainly comments) in a linguistic context for statistical analysis.
-It is specifically written for a university project, and might not be maintained when the first version of this program (considered an MVP, that is when it fully satisfies that project) is reached.

 _Do we communicate in order to state truths or do we speak truths (occasionally) so we can communicate?
 (Cherpas)_

 ### Revision history